 MACD, short for moving average convergence divergence, is a trading indicator used for technical analysis.
-It was created by Gerald Appel in the late 1970s.
+Gerald Appel created it in the late 1970s.

-It is designed to reveal changes in the strength, momentum, and duration of a trend in a currency pair or stock’s price.
+It is designed to reveal changes in a trend’s strength, momentum, and duration in a currency pair or stock’s price.

 Before proceeding any further, learn all about the MACD indicator here.